Available with Location Referencing license.

 LRS Line Network

-A logical grouping of routes to a Line where the measure may increase or decrease monotonically.
+A logical grouping of routes to a line where the measure may increase or decrease monotonically.
 This type of network supports events that span routes and also supports equations.
-See What is an LRS Network? for more information.

 A collection of routes, measured to a specific LRM, in ArcGIS Pipeline Referencing.